-Specifically, the Global Risk Committee must ensure that the types of exposure identified as relevant for the purposes of ESG risks are identified, measured, assessed, managed, mitigated and reported appropriately, as well as any aspect of the VidaCaixa Group's operations that could have a significant impact on these risks and compliance with the appetite levels set out.
+Specifically, the Global Risk Committee must ensure that the types of exposure identified as relevant for the purposes of ESG risks are identified, measured, assessed, managed, mitigated and reported appropriately, as well as any aspect of the VidaCaixa Subgroup operations that could have a significant impact on these risks and compliance with the appetite levels set out.

-6.2.4.
-Sustainability Steering Group
+6.2.4 Sustainability Steering Group

-The functions of this Group will be coordinating decisions on sustainability across the Entity, analysing and taking note of the reports related to these risks prior to their report to the Investment Committee, the Global Risk Committee, VidaCaixa's

-Governing Bodies, or the CaixaBank Group's Committees to which these risks should be reported.
+The functions of this Group will be coordinating decisions on sustainability across the Entity, analysing and taking note of the reports related to these risks prior to their report to the Investment Committee, the Global Risk Committee, VidaCaixa's Governing Bodies, or the CaixaBank Group's Committees to which these risks should be reported.
 Monitoring and promoting the action plans related to these will also be among its functions.

-6.3.
-Subsidiaries of the VidaCaixa Group
+6.3 VidaCaixa Subgroup companies

-6.3.1.
-Governing bodies of the subsidiaries of the VidaCaixa Group
+6.3.1 Governing bodies of the VidaCaixa Subgroup companies

-The governing bodies of the subsidiaries of the VidaCaixa Group will:
+The governing bodies of the VidaCaixa Subgroup companies will: